fivdi/onoff/README.md

 Returns a new Gpio object that can be used to access a GPIO.

 The following options are supported:
-- activeLow - A boolean value specifying whether the value read from or written to the GPIO should be inverted.
+- activeLow - A boolean value specifying whether the values read from or written to the GPIO should be inverted.
 The interrupt generating edge for the GPIO also follow this this setting.
 The valid values for activeLow are true and false.
 Setting activeLow to true inverts.
 Optional, the default value is false.

 GPIOs on Linux are identified by unsigned integers.
 These are the numbers that should be passed to the onoff Gpio constructor function when exporting GPIOs